wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.8.2
 Stable Tag: 7.4.4

-Improve your shared content on social websites and Google Search for better exposure, higher ranking and click-through-rates (CTR)
+Improve the appearance, ranking, and social engagement of your social shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc.

 == Description ==